 Taft's worst fears were realized.
 Theodore Roosevelt decided to run against him in the election of 1912 under the banner of the Bull Moose party and as a result he split the Republican vote throwing the election to the Democratic candidate, Woodrow Wilson.
 Taft actually finished third.
 So the humor program had backfired.

 Wilson, the new President, inherited the whole secretive mess.
 His first impulse was to end the program immediately, reveal its existence, and blame everything on Taft.
-After all, Taft's henchman, Elihu Root, had turned down the offer from Princeton's English department.
+After all, Taft's henchman, Elihu Root, had turned down an offer from Princeton's English department.
 Princeton does not like losing.

 Woodrow Wilson was a serious man bent on establishing the Federal Reserve Bank, keeping the nation out of war, or, if that failed, formulating his Fourteen Points.
 But Wilson was also a cautious man.
 He let himself be persuaded by humor bureaucrats that the secretive program could be useful to the government, especially if passions ran high to push the country into the European war.
 This war had to be decisively laughed down.